cugos/cugos.github.com/meetings/_posts/2018-04-18-cugos_monthly.md

 Sam added a bunch of logging, so take a look if you want a better idea of what's going on.
 When you refresh the page (after browsing around), the logs will contain a lot more gets, until you start looking at areas outside of the cache.

 Hit http://69.91.158.123:8000/ to see this in action.

+This isn't how you'd do it to scale.
+You'd want to use tilers (geojson-vt, postgis), caches (s3, databases) and lots of vector tile servers.
+For example, big data sources will crush this local server.
+How do we invalidate the cache?
+For example, you could include a version in your tile path.